Other articles you might like:

 1. Brand name

-The most prominent information featured on your beer bottle label.
+The most prominent information is featured on your beer bottle label.
 It’s the name you market your beverages under.
 Your brand name cannot describe the age, identity, origin, or other characteristics of your beverages.

 2. Country of origin